-A Day In The Life Of A Rover Engineer: Allison Northrop, Software Engineer
+A Day In The Life Of A Rover Engineer: Rachel Tobin, Tech Lead

-This is the fourth post in a series of interviews with our team of engineers at Rover.
-We'll introduce you to one of our Rover engineers, share their daily work and give you a peek into what it's like to work for Rover.
+Editor's Note: This is the first post in a series of interviews with our team of engineers at Rover.
+We'll introduce you to one of our Rover engineers, share their daily work and give you a sense of what it's like to work for Rover.
 If you're interested in an engineering career at Rover, check out our PowerToFly page.